mit-pdos/argosy/artifact/README.md

 git checkout v0.1.0
 ```

-Note that we include some dependencies as git submodules (you can also get them with `git submodule update --init --recursive`).
+Note that we include some dependencies as git submodules.

+### Downloading the VM

+We also have a VirtualBox VM available at
+<https://www.dropbox.com/s/3p70ee0azbgs7lm/argosy-vm.ova?dl=1>.
+The VM image is
+2GB.

-We also have a VirtualBox VM available at (TODO: upload VM appliance).
-The default settings are 4GB of RAM and 2 vCPUs, but Argosy builds in a couple minutes with as little as 1GB of RAM and 1 vCPU.
-The VM's default user has no password and sudo access.
-A copy of the artifact is in the home folder at `~ubuntu/argosy-artifact`.
+The default settings are 4GB of RAM and 2 vCPUs, but Argosy builds in a couple
+minutes with as little as 1GB of RAM and 1 vCPU.
+The VM's default user has no
+password and sudo access.
+A copy of the artifact is in the home folder at
+`~ubuntu/argosy-artifact`.

 ## Compiling